-Substantial.
+Rated up to 450 feet per second.
 Stops arrows with ease, and they can easily be removed by hand.
 Four-sided target.
-Designed for high speed crossbow, compound bow and airbow.
+Designed for high-speed crossbow, compound bow and air bow.
 Easy arrow removal.
 Tote handles for easy portability.
-Replaceable target cover.
-No target stand necessary.
-For use with field points only for longer target life.
-Takes thousands of shots.

 Designed for high-speed compound bow.
 For field points only.
 High visibility.
 Durable enough to take thousands of shots.
 Made for two-finger arrow removal.
-Handle and grommets for easy transportation and hanging.
+Handle and grommets facilitate easy transportation and hanging.

 Cannot use with broadhead tips.

-Lets you practice on all four sides of the buck.
-Deer-shaped target.
-Stands 34" at shoulders.
-Polyfusion technology fuses the internal layers to the inner target wall for uniform layer compression and easy arrow removal.
-Four-sided replaceable core measures 11" x 11" x 11".
+Deer-shaped target stands 34" at shoulders.
+Polyfusion technology fuses the internal layers for uniform layer compression and easy arrow removal.
 Five times the shooting surface of comparable 3D deer targets.
-Allows for more than 1,000 practice shots.
-Stops broadhead and field tip arrows.
+Core is replaceable.

 With the popularity of movies like The Hunger Games, there’s been a growing interest in archery.
 Once you get all the equipment, it’s an enjoyable and affordable way to spend time in the outdoors.
 If archery has become your new obsession, you’re probably on the lookout for a target of your own.